Yandex Cloud

 In ClickHouse®, sharding ensures locality of rows with a single sharding expression value per VM.

 • YTsaurus supports sorted tables: a table schema may factor in its row sorting by a column prefix.
-Columns like this are called key columns.
+These columns are called key columns.
 This is a more efficient storage primitive: a dynamic table.

 Note